RacecarJ/vesc-firmware/README.md

 # vesc-firmware
-Firmware and configuration files for Vedder electronic speed controller VESC MkIV.
+Firmware and configuration files for Vedder electronic speed controller VESC MkV.

 Convenience repository for VESC firmware and configuration files for RACECAR/J.

-The firmware and configuration file are version 5.01 of the firmware.
+The firmware and configuration file are version 5.02 of the firmware.

-There is a configuration file for for VESC 6 Plus in the VESC-Configuration/VESC-6-Plus-30k.xml.
+There is a configuration file for for VESC 6 in the VESC-Configuration/vesc6_upenn_foc.xml.

 <h3>How firmware is built</h3>